 This course explores the role of supervisors in modern organizations.
 Key skills such as goal-setting, delegating, interviewing, negotiating, coaching, counseling, and handling grievances are covered, along with management functions of planning, organizing, directing and monitoring.
-Prerequisite: BSMT 260 with a grade of C or better

 BSMT 379.
 Small Business Management & Entrepreneurship